dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 }
 ```

-After applying these changes, we can interact with our API again and check if its properly generating and validating JWTs:
+After applying these changes, we can interact with our API again and check if it's properly generating and validating JWTs:

 ```bash
 # run Kotlin app again